Degeneration of endomorphisms of the complex projective space in the hybrid space

 \subsection{Example of uniform functions}

-This section is logically not necessary for the rest of the paper. \begin{proposition} Let $\varphi : \cX \to \R$ be any continuous function such that $|\cdot|_\star e^{-\varphi}$ induces a semi-positive metric on $\cL$.
-Then one can find a sequence of admissible data $\cF_n$ of degree $n$ such that
+This section is logically not necessary for the rest of the paper.
+Recall that $|\cdot|_\star$ is a reference positively curved and smooth metric on $\cL$. \begin{proposition} Let $\varphi : \cX \to \R$ be any continuous function such that $|\cdot|_\star e^{-\varphi}$ induces a semi-positive metric on $\cL$.
+Then one can find a sequence $(\cF_n)$ of admissible data of degree $n$ such that

 In particular, the function $\varphi$ is uniform. \end{proposition}